-- Natural Heritage Locations Natural heritage refers to the geographic features and biodiversity of plants and animals found in a region that make it unique.
+• Natural Heritage Locations - Natural heritage refers to the geographic features and biodiversity of plants and animals found in a region that make it unique.
 The Richmond Region is home to listed species of state, federal and global conservation interest; these can be rare, threatened or endangered species.
 Biologists at the Virginia Department of Conservation and Recreation Division of Natural Heritage use field data, species records, aerial photography and other resources to map known and likely locations of significant species and communities across the Commonwealth.
 The available data includes appropriate buffers to protect the safety of species and natural communities.
-Source: Virginia Department of Conservation and Recreation Division of Natural Heritage Rare Species and Natural Communities - Agricultural-Forestal Districts (AFD) In 1977 the Virginia General Assembly passed the Agricultural and Forestal Districts Act.
-AFDs are preserved areas of land that maintain the ecological importance of agricultural or forest spaces.
-Land owners can voluntarily designate their land as an AFD if that land continues to be managed and preserved as mandated in a participating locality.
+Source: Virginia Department of Conservation and Recreation Division of Natural Heritaae Rare Species and Natural Communities continues to be managed and preserved as mandated in a participating locality.
 After the land is designated as an AFD the land cannot be developed intensively for several years.
 While these areas are not preserved in perpetuity like conservation easements, they are a form of land conservation and considerations for their ecological importance and economic function as active farm or silvicultural operations should be included in transportation planning.
 Source: Virginia Department of Forestry Agricultural and Forestal Districts